apiflask/apiflask/docs/error-handling.md

 - An exception triggered with [`HTTPError`][apiflask.exceptions.HTTPError]
 - An exception triggered with [`abort`][apiflask.exceptions.abort].

-If you have set the `json_errors` argument to `True` when creating the `app` instance, this callback function will also be used for normal HTTP errors, for example, 404 and 500 errors, etc. You can still register a specific error handler for a specific error code or exception with the `app.errorhandler(code_or_exection)` decorator.
+You can still register a specific error handler for a specific error code or exception with the `app.errorhandler(code_or_exection)` decorator.
 In that case, the return value of the error handler will be used as the response when the corresponding error or exception happens.

 The callback function must accept an error object as an argument and return a valid
 response: